UNCLASSIFIED (U)

 (2) Focus and proximity: Exploiting opportunities to influence key national sectors in a location associated with those sectors, for example in the APPs in France, trade and public diplomacy;

-(3) Low-cost, self-financed: Established in locations where the local infrastructure can provide the means of operations, such as commercial or host-government office space, commercial communications, and skilled staff.
+(3) Low-cost, self-financed: Established in locations where the local infrastructure can provide the means of operations, such as commercial office space or from the government of the receiving state, commercial communications, and skilled staff.
 Sponsoring embassies are expected to provide most of the resources to establish and maintain an APP;

 (4) Unclassified operations: No start-up or recurring costs or manpower associated with vaults, 24/7-cleared American guards, controlled access areas, control of classified materials, installation and maintenance of classified communications systems; and